Norwegian-Russian Scholarship Scheme

 When will you receive the grant

-Note that it may take up to two weeks after your arrival in Norway before you receive the first payment, and you must be able to cover living expenses for this time period yourself.
+Note that it may take up to two weeks after your arrival in Norway before you receive the first payment, and you must be able to cover living expenses during this time yourself.

 Completed 60 ECTS